 Substantive aims, objectives and research questions

-While recognising that governance is distributed across and within organizations, this research focuses on the role of the board in the discursive construction of strategy and its relation to organisational aims and quality of provision.
-The aim of the research is therefore to investigate boards in action in FE colleges, across the diverse and diverging policy contexts of the four UK countries, in order to contribute to understanding and theory of governance/governing and how this relates to the achievement of the strategic aims of colleges in meeting the needs of learners, employers and labour markets.
-The research therefore promises to yield important empirical evidence about the functioning of boards leading to enhanced understanding of processes and practices of governing which will benefit the sector and contribute to knowledge which will inform recruitment, induction, and performance review of boards.
-In addition, theoretical knowledge generated will be of wider relevance and benefit to academics conducting research within both the public and private sectors and will contribute to scholarship around strategising, decision-making and leadership.
-The objectives are to:
+While recognising that governance is distributed across and within organisations, this research focuses on the role of the board in the discursive construction of strategy and its relation to organisational aims and quality of provision.
+The aim of the research was therefore to investigate boards in action in FE colleges, across the diverse and diverging policy contexts of the four UK countries, in order to contribute to understanding and theory of governance/governing and how this relates to the achievement of the strategic aims of colleges in meeting the needs of learners, employers and labour markets.
+The research therefore promised to yield important empirical evidence about the functioning of boards leading to enhanced understanding of processes and practices of governing which will benefit the sector and contribute to knowledge which will inform recruitment, induction, and performance review of boards.
+In addition, the theoretical knowledge generated will be of wider relevance and benefit to academics conducting research within both the public and private sectors and will contribute to scholarship around strategising, decision-making and leadership.
+The objectives of the ESRC-funded project were to:

 - Reveal the practices that collectively constitute governing;